fancn21th/0_33_Redux_Recap/README.md

 - middlewares pattern

 todo XVI
-- 3rd party middlewars in place of homemade peers
+- 3rd party middlewares in place of homemade peers
 - save different state for each filter due to the filter executed on server end